auroradream04/wp-host/README.md

 This tool creates MySQL databases and deploys WordPress instances automatically from a simple configuration file.
 Perfect for developers, agencies, and hosting providers who need to manage multiple WordPress sites efficiently.

+## ✨ **Latest Features**

-📊 **NEW: Spreadsheet-Based Configuration!** Use the included `template.csv` file with Excel, Google Sheets, or any spreadsheet application - no more complex JSON editing!
+📊 **Spreadsheet-Based Configuration**: Use the included `template.csv` file with Excel, Google Sheets, or any spreadsheet application - no more complex JSON editing!

+🔑 **Application Password Generation**: Automatically generate WordPress application passwords for secure API access, perfect for headless WordPress and mobile apps.

+📋 **Deployment Export**: Export all deployment information (URLs, credentials, API tokens) to a downloadable spreadsheet for easy team sharing and documentation.

+💬 **Interactive Terminal Prompts**: Choose optional features during deployment with user-friendly prompts - no need to remember complex command flags.

+🔧 **Complete WordPress Setup**: Automatically completes the WordPress installation wizard - your sites are 100% ready to use immediately after deployment.

 ## 📋 Table of Contents